mdav2/JuES.jl/README.md

 > **(!)
 Help** I don't yet understand how to code a reasonable integral direct program, so this will likely be neglected for some time without outside help.
 ### MatrixElement.jl
 This module defines an interface for obtaining matrix elements for CI matrices.
 >**(!)
 Help** This is just a skeleton at this point.
 Contributions to this module will greatly help a functioning FCI and arbitrary order CI code.
+Basic equations and citation to Szabo and Ostlund are in docstrings.
 ### MollerPlesset.jl
 Routines for Moller-Plesset perturbation theory computations are implemented here.
 Currently only an in-core RMP2 implementation exists.
 >**(!)
 Help** Disk based RMP2, as well as UMP2 codes would be an excellent contribution.
 Direct MP2 is also an excellent contribution.
+Disk based AO->MO transformations are complete for UHF and RHF references, just need MP2 energy expression for UMP2.
 ### CISingles.jl
 Specialized routines for computing configuration-interaction singles excited state wavefunctions are defined here.
 Corrections such as CIS(D) and variants defined here as well.
 Keep seperate from general CI code.
 Only in-core RCIS is implemented.
 >**(!)
 Help** UCIS, disk-based, and direct implementations are excellent targets.
 ### CoupledCluster.jl
 Routines for computing ground state coupled cluster energies are contained here.
 Currently there is only RHF-CCD implemented.
 RHF-CCSD should be implemented soon, and UHF-CCD sometime after.
 >**(!)
 Help** Refining the RHF-CCD implementation, or working on CCSD codes would be greatly appreciated.
 Once RHF-CCSD is complete, coding a perturbative triples correction would be a straightforward addition.
+Adapting the codes for use with DiskTensors would also be beneficial.